kshedden/case_studies/methods/survival.md

 Data in a survival analysis are often subject to "censoring", which means that we only have partial information about the value of $T$ for many subjects.
-Suppose we are analyzing data from a medical study where we are studying the incidence of stroke following implantation of a cardiac stent.
-We use age in years as our time scale and let $T$ denote the age when a subject first has a stroke.
+Suppose we are analyzing data from a medical study where we are studying the incidence of stent thrombosis following implantation of a cardiac stent (stent thrombosis is a clot forming near the stent).
+We use age in years as our time scale and let $T$ denote the age when a subject first has stent thrombosis.

-Typically, only a subset of the subjects will have a stroke during our study.
-Other subjects will be followed for a period of time and will never be observed to have a stroke.
+Typically, only a subset of the subjects will have stent thrombosis during our study.
+Other subjects will be followed for a period of time and will never be observed to have stent thrombosis.
 Let $R$ denote the last age at which the person is observed.
 If $T<R$, we observe $T$ but if $T > R$ we do not know the value of $T$.
-More formally, we observe the time $Y={\rm min}(T, R)$ and the _status indicator_
-$\delta = {\cal I}(Y = T)$.
-This is called
-[right censoring](<https://en.wikipedia.org/wiki/Censoring_(statistics)>) --
-we know that the value of $T$ is greater than some known value, but we do not know the exact value of $T$.
+More formally, we observe the time $Y={\rm min}(T, R)$ and the _status indicator_ $\delta = {\cal I}(Y = T)$.
+This is called [right censoring](<https://en.wikipedia.org/wiki/Censoring_(statistics)>) -- we know that the value of $T$ is greater than some known value, but we do not know the exact value of $T$.
 In this context, $R$ is known as the _right censoring time_.

 Right censoring is the most commonly-encountered form of censoring, but in some settings we may have *left censoring*, meaning that we only know that $T$ is less than some observed value.
-Also, there is *interval censoring* in which we know, for example, that someone had a stroke between the age of 75 and 77 but we do not know the exact age at which the stroke occurred.
+Also, there is *interval censoring* in which we know, for example, that someone had stent thrombosis between the age of 75 and 77 but we do not know the exact age at which the stent thrombosis occurred.

 A common assumption in survival analysis is that of *independent censoring*.
 We will define this here in the context of right censoring.
 As above, let $T$ be the event time and $R$ be the right censoring time.
 We never observe both
 $T$ and $R$.
-Nevertheless, we
-can imagine that both values exist, one being a "latent" value.
+Nevertheless, we can imagine that both values exist, one being a "latent" value.
 Independent censoring simply means that $T$ and $R$ are independent random variables.
-Concretely, this means, for example, that people who are more prone to having an early event (e.g. unhealthy people) do not have systematically different censoring times than people are are prone to having late events.
+Concretely, this means, for example, that people who are more prone to having an early event (e.g. unhealthy people) do not have systematically different censoring times than people are prone to having late events.

 Since we don't observe $T$ and $R$ together, independent censoring is usually an untestable assumption, but in some cases, based on the study design or other external information, there may be reason to accept it and in other cases there may be good reason to doubt that independent censoring holds.
 There are various methods for effectively handling with dependently censored data, but that is an advanced topic that we will not consider further here.

 ## Truncation

 An important concept in survival analysis is the potential selection bias induced by *truncation* or *delayed entry*.
-If units (e.g. people) are selected into the sample conditionally on their event time, then this must be taken into account.
+If units (e.g. people) are selected into the sample conditionally on their event time or some other factor, then this must be taken into account.
 The most common form of truncation is *left truncation* in which there is a value $E$ (which may be specific to each observation) such that if the event occurs before time $E$ (i.e. if $T < E$) then the person would not have been included in our sample.

-For example, in our analysis of stroke following stent placement, people "enter" the study once their stent is placed.
-Let $E$ denote the age at which a stent is placed.
-If a person never has a stent or if they have a stroke before the stent is placed, this person cannot belong to our sample.
+For example, supppose that in our analysis of stent thrombosis following stent placement, we only have access to data from one health insurance provider.
+People may join this health insurance program at any age, e.g. when switching jobs.
+If a person had a stent placed before joining this insurance company's plan, we would not know the exact age when the stent was placed.
+Therefore, we may choose to eliminate from the analysis all people who already had a stent when joining the health insurance plan.
+Thus, not having a stent at the beginning of the insurance record is a requirement for being in our study, so setting $E$ to be the age at which a person began their health insurance coverage would be a left truncation time.

 More formally, if we have left truncation then we are working with the conditional distribution $P(T | T\ge E)$, while if there is no left truncation